 In many areas the hosted services provided by Xait already conform.
 As data processor, the company is undertaking risk assessments to include more detailed consideration of the data types we hold and a data protection impact analysis of personal information stored and processed.
 Policies such as incident response plans and backup data retention will be reviewed and updated.

-Xait’s XaitPorter SaaS is used to provide efficient and high quality services.
+Xait’s XaitPorter and XaitCPQ SaaS is used to provide efficient and high-quality services.
 As such the company is committed to providing technology solutions to support customers’ GDPR obligations, whether through standard features or added value solutions or toolkits.

 All organisations will need to be confident, for example, that personal and transactional data can be located and anonymised or erased, in order to respond to requests to delete, rectify, transfer, access or restrict the processing of data.